 Below, we look at current housing market trends, including movement in light of the pandemic and how these trends are impacting the state of development.
 As communities seek to become more accessible, inviting and affordable while creating economic development opportunities, we also explore the rise of missing middle housing and how it’s creating timely, sustained ROI for developers.

 Several trends are driving the current housing market, three of which are explored below.
-These trends, among others, are impacting how we think, rent, buy, build and develop.
+These trends are impacting how we think, rent, buy, build and develop.

 Combined, these factors among others are driving development in all housing segments – from high-end markets to mixed-use housing and affordable multi-family housing.
 For private developers, the strong market demand with limited supply creates a timely opportunity.